 RACING WAS a great experience.
 I felt anxious about getting there on time, nervous just before the start, unsure about where I should position myself at the start line (as it turned out, I ended up a bit too far back), and annoyed I didn’t get my GPS signal sorted in time, but as soon as we were off it was enjoyable and fun.
 Yes, fun.
 The route was hilly (“gently undulating” is a big, fat lie) and it got a little too hot for anyone’s liking, but I enjoyed every minute.
 Sure, some of the hills felt tough and I put everything I had left into a sprint finish, but it was an overwhelmingly positive experience.
 I did run very cautiously for the first half, but picked up the pace and started overtaking runner after runner, finishing in a fairly respectable time too.
 But it was after the race when my competitive spirit really kicked in.
 By the following day I was kicking myself for not running the first half of the race a little bit faster, wondering how much quicker my time could have been.
 And the day after that, I signed up for another 10k in just a few weeks’ time to test my fitness and a better race strategy on a flatter course, hopefully on a cooler day.
 Next time, I want to be faster.
 Continue reading

 I’M A RUNNER.
-I’m still quite new to running, but boy, have I been bitten by the bug.
+I’m still relatively new to running, but boy, have I been bitten by the bug.
 I’m a runner.
 Saying that makes me feel a little bit proud of myself.

 I haven’t always been a runner.
 In fact, for the vast majority of my life I have wanted nothing to do with running.
-My sister has run for years, but while I have admired her guts, commitment and toned legs, I have written this running malarkey off as total lunacy.
+My sister has run for years, but while I have admired her guts, commitment and toned legs, I have written off all things running as total lunacy.
 Craziness.
-Sure, I’ve run a fair bit, but it has been mainly on the basketball court or the hockey pitch, i.e. while having actual fun, and therefore doesn’t count.
+Sure, I’ve run a fair bit, but it has been mainly on the basketball court or other sports field, i.e. while having actual fun.
 I have done massage at running events – the state of those poor people at the end of a marathon…! – and I have had a lot of clients who run.
 But I never really got it.

-But now, I have joined a running group and am preparing for my first race in a couple of weeks’ time.
+But now, I have joined a running club and am preparing for my first race.
 I’m an actual, bona fide runner.

 SEPTEMBER IS a bit like the New Year, except with less pressure and fewer expectations.
 But it always brings a new season and a new school year, quite possibly a new pair of boots and for me anyway, a feeling of new beginnings.

-WITH A NEW year of sorts in mind, I decided to do ‘healthy September’.
-Nothing too crazy, just no sugar (of the obvious kind) or alcohol, less bread and more fish-and-veg-and-brown rice-type meals for a month.
+With a new year of sorts in mind, I decided to do ‘healthy September’.
+Nothing too crazy, just no sugar (of the obvious kind) or alcohol, less bread and more fish-and-veg-and-brown rice type meals for a month.
 I wasn’t even going to stop drinking coffee.
-Of course I failed promptly on the 1st of September (burger) and again on the 2nd (ice cream – it was a hot day!) and 3rd (a friend popped in with a scrumptious cake – would have been rude not to).
+Of course I failed promptly on the 1st of September (accidental burger)… and on the 2nd (ice cream – it was a hot day)… and 3rd (a friend stopped by with a delicious cake – what’s a girl to do?!).
 I vowed to start again the following Monday, but didn’t do any better.
-That night, I felt ecstatically happy tucking into a custard cream – after deciding to give up trying to give up – and didn’t even feel particularly guilty.
-(If there’s one thing running gives you, it’s sugar cravings.
-More on that later.)
+That night, I felt ecstatically happy tucking into a chocolate chip cookie – after deciding to give up trying to give up – and didn’t even feel particularly guilty.
+(If there’s one thing running gives you, it’s sugar cravings.)

-LATER THAT WEEK, after the first session with my running club, I had an epiphany.
-I wanted to write.
-More specifically, the high I got from a hard run made me want to write about how it felt.
-I’ve always enjoyed writing, so here we are.
+Later that week, after the first session with my new running club, I had an epiphany.
+I was already doing a lot to improve my health and fitness, but I came to realize I should put my spare time to good use and get back into writing.
+More specifically, it was the high that I got from a hard run that made me want to write about how it felt and what running was doing for me – without risking a spoiler here, what it’s doing for me is something pretty amazing.
+So, here we are.
 This blog is my ‘healthy September’ (though hopefully not just for September).